-- The creation of a Department of Medical Education staffed by basic science faculty representing the following "foundational" disciplines-anatomy (gross, histology, and neuroanatomy), behavioral science, biochemistry, cell biology, embryology, genetics, immunology, microbiology, neuroscience, nutrition, pathology, pharmacology, and physiology.
+The creation of a Department of Medical Education staffed by basic science faculty representing the following "foundational" disciplines-anatomy (gross, histology, and neuroanatomy), behavioral science, biochemistry, cell biology, embryology, genetics, immunology, microbiology, neuroscience, nutrition, pathology, pharmacology, and physiology.
 The Department of Medical Education also includes physician faculty representing a variety of disciplines.
+In addition to these full time educators, the educational program has access to PLFSOM faculty in other departments representing basic sciences and the full range of medical specialties, which have been called upon to provide their expertise to the design and implementation of the curriculum.

-Additional basic science and clinical faculty members in other departments have also contributed to the development and implementation of the curriculum. - We adopted general institutional learning objectives reflective of the core competency domains identified by the ACGME.
-Course and clerkship directors are required to note which competencies are covered by their respective programs in their syllabi and these are, in turn, monitored by the Curriculum and Educational Policy Committee and by the senior associate dean for medical education. - We employed the content outlines for Steps 1 and 2 of the National Board of Medical Examiners USMLE as a check on the content included in our curriculum. - We implemented a curriculum management data base that enables us to record and track curricular content including session-level learning objectives, "Hot Topics" (ED-10), reading assignments, educational material, contact hours, discipline hours, teaching and learning methods, and more.
-The search functions of this resource enable us to run queries on curriculum content and identify gaps and unintended redundancies.
+We adopted 31 general institutional learning objectives reflective of the core competency domains identified by the ACGME.
+Course and clerkship directors are required to note which competencies are covered by their respective programs in their syllabi and these are, in turn, monitored by the Curriculum and Educational Policy Committee and by the senior associate dean for medical education.

+We employed the content outlines for Steps 1 and 2 of the National Board of Medical Examiners USMLE as a check on the content included in our curriculum.

+We implemented a curriculum management data base that enables us to record and track curricular content including session-level learning objectives, "Hot Topics" (ED-10), reading assignments, educational material, contact hours, discipline hours, teaching and learning methods, and more.
+The search functions of this resource enable us to run queries on curriculum content and thereby identify potential gaps and unplanned redundancies.